 Does Medicare Cover Dental Treatments?

 Medicare is a type of health insurance that typically provides coverage for patients over the age of 65 who require medically necessary procedures.
-Medicare does not provide coverage for general dentistry procedures such as routine cleanings and exams or dental fillings; however, if you are suffering from infection or another condition that is impacting both your oral and physical health (including bone loss or pain while chewing), Medicare may cover a portion of your out-of-pocket costs.
-Dr. Joe McIntyre at Smiles for Life Dental Care is one of only one percent of U.S. dentists who are certified to treat Medicare patients.
-He can conduct a thorough examination at our Bridgewater, VA, practice and determine whether your oral health needs require medically necessary intervention.
+Medicare does not provide coverage for general dentistry procedures.
+However, if you are suffering from infection or another condition that is impacting both your oral and physical health (including bone loss or pain while chewing), Medicare may cover a portion of your out-of-pocket costs.
+Dr. Joe McIntyre and Dr. Dan Whiting at Smiles for Life Dental Care are part of only one percent of U.S. dentists who are certified to treat Medicare patients.
+They can conduct a thorough examination at our Bridgewater, VA, practice and determine whether your oral health needs require medically necessary intervention.

 Medically Necessary Dental Services